-Bid for Gannett latest challenge for newspaper industry
+Company known for deep cost-cutting offers to buy Gannett

 Digital First has a reputation for especially ruthless cost-cutting.

-“Should this deal go forward, look for some steep reductions in news staff and other places, too,” said Rick Edmonds, a media business analyst for the Poynter Institute, a journalism industry think tank in St. Petersburg, Florida.
+The takeover bid is “very bad news for anybody who works for a Gannett paper or reads a Gannett paper,” said Dan Kennedy, a journalism professor at Northeastern University in Boston.
+“Gannett is a publicly traded company, of course, and it runs its properties pretty lean, but nevertheless they have a reputation for offering a certain degree of quality.”

+Digital First is one of the biggest U.S. newspaper chains, with about 200 papers and other publications, including The Denver Post and the Boston Herald.
+Its biggest shareholder is Alden Global Capital, a New York hedge fund that invests in distressed companies.

-Gannett is one of the country’s largest newspaper chains, publishing more than 100 papers around the country, including USA Today; the Detroit Free Press; The Record in New Jersey; The Tennessean in Nashville; the Milwaukee Journal Sentinel; the El Paso Times; The Des Moines Register; and the Arizona Republic.
+Gannett publishes more than 100 papers around the country, including USA Today; the Detroit Free Press; The Record in New Jersey; The Tennessean in Nashville; the Milwaukee Journal Sentinel; the El Paso Times; The Des Moines Register; and the Arizona Republic.

 USA Today’s daily circulation was 3.1 million in 2017, down from 3.6 million in 2016, a count that includes both print and digital readers.